yuleizhuai/yuleizhuai.github.io/_posts/Open_language/2020-06-23-introducing.markdown

 **Adam**: Well, some lawyers are liars.
 That's right.

-**Lisa**: And we'll see "lawyer" in the next line when Sus says, "That's wonderful!
+**Lisa**: And we'll see "lawyer" in the next line when Sue says, "That's wonderful!
 Do you plan on becoming a lawyer?"

 > plan on `phr.计划，打算`